Sized Types with Usages for Parallel Complexity of Pi-Calculus Processes: Related Work

 \section{Related Work}

-Some contributions to the complexity analysis of parallel functional programs by means of type systems appear in \cite{HoffmannShaoParallelPrograms,DBLP:conf/popl/GimenezM16} but the languages studied do not offer the same communication primitives as the $\pi$-calculus and do not express concurrency.

-Alternatively some other works address the problem of analysing the time complexity of distributed or concurrent systems \cite{Albert_SAS2015,AlbertGuaranteeTerminationCostAnalysis,Giachino2015}.
-They provide some interesting analysis on some instances of systems but are not targeted at a language with dynamic creation of processes and channel name passing as the $\pi$-calculus.
-Moreover, the techniques employed in \cite{Albert_SAS2015,AlbertGuaranteeTerminationCostAnalysis} based on analysis of flow graph or rely-guarantee reasoning do not seem to offer the same compositionality as type systems.
+Some contributions to the complexity analysis of parallel functional programs by types appear in \cite{HoffmannShaoParallelPrograms,DBLP:conf/popl/GimenezM16} but the languages studied do not express concurrency.
+Alternatively \cite{Albert_SAS2015,AlbertGuaranteeTerminationCostAnalysis,Giachino2015} address the problem of analysing the time complexity of distributed or concurrent systems.
+They provide interesting analyses on some instances of systems but do not handle dynamic creation of processes and channel name passing as in the $\pi$-calculus.
+Moreover, the flow graph or rely-guarantee reasoning techniques employed in \cite{Albert_SAS2015,AlbertGuaranteeTerminationCostAnalysis} do not seem to offer the same compositionality as type systems.

-More recently \cite{DasHoffmannPfenningTemporalSessionTypes,DasHoffmannPfenningLICS2018} proposed a type system with temporal session types to capture parallel cost models.
-They use several time modalities inspired by temporal logic, which give an interesting expressivity.
-However, as this work is in the setting of session types they do not consider in full generality the concurrent processes that can be written in $\pi$-calculus.